Weighing the Options of Refinancing

-Paying points can get you a better interest rate.
-When you pay (on average) 3% of the mortgage loan amount initially, your savings for the term of the new mortgage can be substantial.
-You may have heard that points may be deducted on your income taxes, but as tax regulations are difficult to keep up with, we urge you to consult with a tax professional before considering this in your calculations.
+You might offer to pay points (prepaid interest) to gain a lower interest rate.
+When you pay (on average) three percent of the loan amount up front, your savings for the term of the refinanced mortgage can be substantial.
+You might have heard that these points may be tax deductible, but because tax regulations can be difficult to keep up with, please consult with a tax professional before considering this in your calculations.

-Speaking of taxes, if you lower your interest rate, it follows that you'll also be lowering the interest amount that you'll be able to deduct on your federal income taxes.
-This is another expense that borrowers take into account.
+Another thing about taxes is that once you lower your interest rate, of course you will also be lowering the interest amount that you'll be able to deduct on your federal income taxes.
+This is one more cost that borrowers take into consideration.
 We can help you do the math!
 Call us at (860) 658-7100.

 All things considered, for most borrowers the amount of initial costs to refinance will be made up very quickly in savings each month.
 We will help you find out what loan program is ideal for you, looking at your cash on hand, the likelihood of selling your house in the next few years, and the effect refinancing may have on your taxes.
 Call us at (860) 658-7100 to get you started.